tweag/pirouette/DESIGN.md

 `worker` takes the three aforementioned terms as input and evaluates them all by one step.
 We refer the reader to [`symEvalOneStep`] for what this means precisely.
-If any of the three terms is stuck, that is if no more reductions are possible, then `worker` attempts to see if the properties above holds.
+If any of the three terms is stuck, that is if no more reductions are possible, then `worker` attempts to see if the properties above hold.
 It can do that without having fully evaluated the terms: for instance, it is possible to check whether the antecedent is consistent without knowing anything about the consequent.
 To some extent, it is even possible to check whether the